Why do we need vitamin A?

 Why do you need vitamin A?

 Vitamin A is an essential, fat-soluble vitamin that has many diverse benefits for humans.
-Vitamin A promotes eyesight and helps us see in the dark; aids in the differentiation of cells of the skin (lining the outside of the body) and mucous membranes (linings inside of the body); helps the body fight off infection and sustain the immune system; and, supports growth and remodeling of bone.
-In addition, dietary vitamin A, in the form of beta carotene (an antioxidant), may help reduce your risk for certain cancers.
+It promotes eye health and helps you see in the dark; aids in the differentiation of cells of the skin (lining the outside of the body) and mucous membranes (linings inside of the body); helps the body fight off infection and support the immune system; and, supports growth and remodeling of bone.
+Sounds pretty vital, right?
+But before you stock up on supplements or make your way to the grocery to get your vitamin A fix, it’s also good to be aware of how best to get it and how much is safe to take to get the most out of this essential vitamin.